 - Start small: Before asking for a raise at work, try out your new skills on friends and family regarding relatively minor issues.

 - Be patient: It will take time to change your habits.
 Being patient is especially important if you were once a passive person.
 People will be surprised by the change, but they will soon come to respect your new way of communicating.

 Being assertive may sound simple but once emotions come into conversations, situations become complicated and being assertive can become more difficult.
-So assertiveness is a skill that takes time to learn, but it’s well worth the effort.
+So assertiveness is a skill that takes time to learn, but it’s well worth the breast cancer.
 Being assertive will make you more confident, decisive, happy and you’ll gain more respect from others in the process!